 If there is no RTC time zone or /etc/rtc_config file, this entry does nothing.

-The fourth line checks for (and removes) duplicate entries in the Generic Security Service table, /etc/gss/gsscred_db, at 3:30 am daily.
+The fourth line locates and removes duplicate entries in the Generic Security Service table, /etc/gss/gsscred_db, at 3:30 a.m. daily.

-For more information about the syntax of lines within a crontab file, see Syntax of crontab File Entries.
+For more information about crontab syntax, see Syntax of crontab File Entries.